SimpleValue/sv.system/README.md

 https://www.youtube.com/watch?v=-QJytzcd7Wo

-A lot of development environments (I'm looking at you Java) burden the developer with long startup times.
-The Clojure REPL eliminates this problem and provides you with an interactive development experience on top of the JVM, which is pretty awesome.
+A lot of development environments burden the developer with long startup times.
+The Clojure REPL eliminates this problem and provides you with an interactive development experience on top of the JVM, which is great.
 But even with this mighty tool you accumulate more and more state changes over time, until you reach a point, where you like to start with a fresh state.
 Normally you stop and restart your application.
 But this could take from anywhere between ten seconds to a minute, depending on your hardware and your application.

 One of the most compelling reasons to use a component-based system is that it provides you essentially with a reset button for your